viur-framework/viur-docs/source/tasks.rst

 ----------

 A common problem on the GAE is having certain functionality executed in a regular interval.
 ViUR simplifies this down to a decorator.
-Just wrap a function with :py:decorator:'server.tasks.PeriodicTask` and ViUR will call it in a regular interval.
-These calls are guaranteed to be made on a backend, so there's no time-limit for your task.
+Just wrap a function with :py:decorator:'server.tasks.PeriodicTask' and ViUR will call it in a regular interval.
 The decorator takes one argument - the interval.
 ViUR will not call your function faster than once in each interval-minutes.

 ..
 Note::
     This is the *lower* bound.
-There is no guarantee that it will be called each intervall minutes.
+There is no guarantee that it will be called each 'interval' minutes.
 The upper bound is defined in cron.yaml and currently defaults to each 4 hours.

 ..
 Note::